Creska/SO2019/README.md

-# Bikaya 1.5
+# Bikaya 2

-This phase implements **process scheduling** and some parts of other systems that this feature is based on like **interrupt handling**, **syscall handling** and of course **system initialization**.
+This phase implements a more complete exception handling system, integrating it with the process scheduling from the previous phase.

-Similarly to the previous phases most of the notes on the implementation of these features can be found in the source files, here we briefly go over the project structure and the main architectural choices.
+As in the previous phases most of the notes on the implementation can be found as comments or debug logs in the source code.
+If you want to dive in the source a good place to start is `/src/core/exceptions/handler.h`, which exposes the 4 handler functions that are called when the corresponding exception is raised.
+From here the flow of execution can be followed to the most relevant modules: `scheduler`, `syscalls` and `interrupts`.

 ### Project structure

-    ├── bikaya.h                    // This gives access to high level functionality like system initialization and process addition
+    ├── bikaya.h                    // This gives access to high level functionality like system initialization ├── core
-    ├── core
-    │   ├── exceptions              // All functionality related to exception handling │   ├── processes               // All functionality related to process management │   └── system                  // System abstraction and architecture layer (see below) ├── devices                     // Devices functionality (from the previous phases) ├── testing                     // Testing files (the one provided + some custom functions for in-depth debugging) └── utils                       // Utility libraries and helper functions
+    │   ├── exceptions              // All functionality related to exception handling │   ├── processes               // All functionality related to process management │   └── system                  // System abstraction and architecture layer (see below) ├── devices                     // Devices functionality
+    ├── testing                     // Testing files (the one provided + some custom functions for in-depth debugging) └── utils                       // Utility libraries and helper functions

-### Data hiding
+### Abstraction layers

 The level of access in bikaya is organized in three different layers: